What is Galen Myotherapy?

 Veterinary Consent & Booking Information

-It is a legal requirement for all dogs receiving myotherapy to have signed consent from their vet.
+It is a legal requirement for all dogs receiving myotherapy to have signed consent from their vet to confirm the dog is in a suitable state of health to receive treatment.
 I’m happy to assist with this process—please feel free to reach out with any questions.

 Galen Myotherapy is a specialised form of canine massage therapy designed to improve dogs’ mobility, comfort, and overall well-being.
 This non-invasive, hands-on therapy focuses on targeting muscular issues, relieving tension, and addressing areas of compensation caused by injury, chronic conditions, or postural imbalances.